 For dinner, Carlos reserved a table at one of Viseu’s beloved restaurants, Santa Luzia.
 Housed in a contemporary space, I would never have guessed that what’s served inside is complete comfort on a plate.
 Open for more than 30 years, much of what this family-run restaurant offers its patrons is grown and raised right on their very own farm.
 The freshness of the food is mouthwateringly memorable…

 I can’t get the juicy slices of Coração de Boi (giant tomatoes) doused in fleur de sal and drizzled in extra virgin olive oil out of my mind.
-The black eyed peas and shredded toothy kale covered in crumbled Broa (cornmeal bread) is unforgettable – an ideal wintry salad.
+The black-eyed peas and shredded toothy kale covered in crumbled Broa (cornmeal bread) are unforgettable – an ideal wintry salad.
 And my favorite, rice with wild Miscaros, mushrooms so meaty I kept confusing them with the slivers of pork belly.
-Along with a bevy of wholesome dishes, our feast was replete with locally smoked meats and sausages, mountain cheeses and a medley of olives.
+Along with a bevy of wholesome dishes, our feast was replete with locally smoked meats and sausages, mountain cheeses, and a medley of olives.
 The region is a must for meat and vegetable lovers!

 Throughout this emotive meal, I couldn’t help but connect the gastronomical dots between this region and the Beira Baixa, which fascinates me as the bridge between north and south with its influences from Alentejo below and Beira Alta above, sprinkled with bits of Serra da Estrela.
 Eating in Viseu helped me put in place yet another piece in my food identity puzzle.